Bratz maker gives up on Toys 'R' Us

-The billionaire CEO behind Bratz and Little Tikes toys is waving the white flag.
+The billionaire behind Bratz and Little Tikes toys is waving the white flag.

-Isaac Larian confirmed to CNNMoney on Monday that he will no longer try to save Toys "R" Us.
-The Los Angeles Times first reported the news.
+Isaac Larian said Monday that he will no longer try to save Toys "R" Us.

+"I am most disheartened that the legacy of the retailer will be lost for future generations," Larian said in a statement provided to CNNMoney.
+He added that he wasn't able to reach a deal with the company's lenders.

-The head of MGA Entertainment announced in April that he had placed a $675 million bid for 200 of the remaining 735 Toys "R" Us locations in the United States, and almost all of more than 80 locations in Canada.
+Larian, the CEO of MGA Entertainment, announced in April that he had placed a $675 million bid for 200 of the remaining 735 Toys "R" Us locations in the United States, and almost all of more than 80 locations in Canada.

 Toys "R" Us rejected the offer a few days later.
 Sources said at the time that the offer was too low.